Anthony Weiner gets 21 months in prison. It could have been worse.

-Anthony Weiner was sentenced in federal court Monday morning to 21 months imprisonment.
+Anthony Weiner was sentenced in federal court on Monday morning to 21 months imprisonment.

 He got lucky.
-He could have been sentenced to a lot more time in prison.
+He could have been sentenced to a lot more time.

 The federal sentencing guidelines are harsh in general.
 Most criminal defense attorneys would rather have a client in state court than in federal court.
 The stakes are just too high in federal court, where judges routinely hand down sentences of hundreds of months.
 It’s mostly because of the federal sentencing guidelines.
 Though they were designed to achieve reasonable uniformity and proportionality in sentencing, the multiple enhancements for even lower-level crimes often result in stratospheric sentences.